Appendix B. Using the command-line interface to install the Ceph software

 Disable the unsupported features dynamically:

-rbd feature disable <image_name> <feature_name>
+rbd feature disable <image_name> <feature_name>For example:

-rbd feature disable image1 object-map deep-flatten fast-diff
+# rbd feature disable image1 object-map deep-flatten fast-diff-

 Use the